Transportation in Cincinnati: Streetcars

 A single streetcar line, the Connector, runs between The Banks, Downtown, and Findlay Market in Over-the-Rhine in a 3.6 mi loop.
 It opened in 2016.
 Future extensions have been proposed to the Uptown area, home to the University of Cincinnati, the regional hospitals, and the Cincinnati Zoo; and to Northern Kentucky.

 Streetcars were the main form of transportation in the city.
 The first electric streetcars began operation in 1889, and at its maximum, the streetcar system had 222 mi of track and carried more than 100 million passengers per year.
 With the advent of inexpensive automobiles and improved roads, transit ridership declined in the 20th century and the streetcar system closed in 1951.

 Public steps

-The Steps of Cincinnati are a historic mode of transportation in the hilly city.
+The public stairways in Cincinnati are a historic mode of transportation in the hilly city.
 In addition to practical use linking hillside neighborhoods, the approximately 400 stairways are often used for exercise.